Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 ----------
 *Back to* `Index`_

-The :mod:`~qiskit.opflow.evolutions` sub-module was created to provide building blocks for hamiltonian simulation algorithms, including various methods for trotterization.
+The :mod:`~qiskit.opflow.evolutions` sub-module was created to provide building blocks for Hamiltonian simulation algorithms, including various methods for trotterization.
 The original opflow workflow for hamiltonian simulation did not allow for delayed synthesis of the gates or efficient transpilation of the circuits, so this functionality was migrated to the :mod:`~qiskit.synthesis.evolution` module.